Zadar-Aquaflame/Zadar-Aquaflame/README.md

 - Passionate about discovering new things through programming
 - Currently learning **Java** (developing Minecraft mods) and **Python** (personal project for a friend)
 - Always excited to take on new challenges and grow my skills!
+- I'll always use the same license, you can see it in the LICENSE.md file

 ---